 BYOD at BraswellBraswell High School is committed to developing a technologically relevant and engaging learning environment for all students by providing them with the opportunity to develop the resource sharing, innovation, communication skills, and tools that are essential to both life and work in the 21st Century.

-Students are encouraged to BYOD (Bring Your Own Device) at Braswell High School.
-The device can be any piece of technology that allows students to access the Internet through the Denton ISD WiFi.
+Students will be issued a district Chromebook, but are able to BYOD (Bring Your Own Device) at Braswell High School.
+The device can be any piece of technology that allows students to access the Internet through the Denton ISD WiFi & engage in the learning in the classroom.
 Suggestions for devices include:

-Teachers and students will use web-based applications like Google Drive and Google Classroom to enhance student learning and collaboration.
+Teachers and students will use web-based applications like Canvas and Google Drive to enhance student learning and collaboration.
 All apps and websites will be free for students to load and use.
 A starting list of apps and websites that students will use at Braswell are posted below.
-We will also highlight an app each week on our Facebook and Twitter feeds.
-Connect with Braswell High School to find out about the great opportunities we are preparing for our students in August!
+Connect with Braswell High School to find out about the great opportunities we are preparing for our students!

 Apps and websites recommended for BHS students: